MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exfreepoolwithtag.md

 Callers of <b>ExFreePoolWithTag</b> must be running at IRQL &lt;= DISPATCH_LEVEL.
 A caller at DISPATCH_LEVEL must have specified a <b>NonPaged</b><i>Xxx</i><i>PoolType</i> when the memory was allocated.
 Otherwise, the caller must be running at IRQL &lt;= APC_LEVEL.

+<i>Tag</i> validity is not checked but is it required for correct debug.